bowmanjd/pstalk/slides/slides.md

 <!--

-A few things I noticed about Powershell right from the beginning:
+A couple things I noticed about Powershell right from the beginning:

 - It was comprehensive.
 All the levers are available.
 Unlike earlier experiences, where you could do some automation, but for real control you had to open a window and grip the mouse.
 Powershell commands covered every feature, and sometimes more than the UI.
-- I had a network engineer who started using Powershell.
-That was a head-scratcher for me because he knew perfectly good Python.
-One day he comments something like, "you know, I really like Powershell.
-I can really get things done."
-- I think he was referring to the systemic coverage I already called out, but also the ease with which one can learn Powershell because its design is fairly elegant and deliberate
+- There also is this ease with which one can learn Powershell because its design is fairly elegant and deliberate

 -->